 - Tunisian forces used plague-tainted clothing as a weapon in the 1785 siege of La Calle.

 - British officers discussed plans to intentionally transmit smallpox to Native Americans during Pontiac’s Rebellion near Fort Pitt (present-day Pittsburgh, Pennsylvania) in 1763.
-It is not clear whether they carried out these plans.
-But, whatever its source, smallpox did spread among Natives Americans in the area during and after that rebellion.
+It is unclear whether they carried out these plans.
+But, whatever its source, smallpox spread among Native Americans in the area during and after that rebellion.

 - The Japanese used plague as a biological weapon during the Sino-Japanese War in the late 1930s and 1940s.
-They filled bombs with plague-infected fleas and dropped them from airplanes onto two Chinese cities; they also used cholera and shigella as weapons in other attacks.
-An estimated 580,000 Chinese people died because of the Japanese bioweapons program (Martin et al., 2007).
+They filled bombs with plague-infected fleas and dropped them from airplanes onto two Chinese cities.
+They also used cholera and shigella as weapons in other attacks.
+An estimated 580,000 Chinese died because of the Japanese bio-weapons program (Martin et al., 2007).

-On a similar note, in the 1990s Iraq admitted to United Nations inspectors that it had produced thousands of tons of concentrated botulinum toxin and had developed bombs to deploy large quantities of botulinum toxin and anthrax.
-Though the Iraqi government abandoned its bioweapons program after the first Iraq war, the status and whereabouts of the large quantities of infectious material they developed are not known.
+On a similar note, Iraq admitted to United Nations inspectors in the 1990s that it had produced thousands of tons of concentrated botulinum toxin and developed bombs to deploy large quantities of botulinum toxin and anthrax.
+Though the Iraqi government abandoned its bio-weapons program after the first Iraq war, the status and whereabouts of the large quantities of infectious material they developed are unknown.

-Other groups of current concern to biosecurity experts include Al Qaeda, which had a large-scale bioweapons effort in Afghanistan.
+Other groups of current concern for biosecurity experts include Al Qaeda, which had a large-scale bio-weapons effort in Afghanistan.
 This was destroyed when the U.S. bombed its facilities and training camps in 2001.
-Al Qaeda’s program today is likely to be much smaller in scale because so much of its material and intellectual capital was destroyed.
-Most experts think that Al Qaeda’s current attempts to reconstitute the weapons are focused on chemical weapons rather than on biological ones.
-At a national level, a 2007 U.S. military assessment of biological threats included the following overview of bioweapons programs, “According to an unclassified U.S. Department of State report in 2005, nations suspected of continued offensive biological warfare programs in violation of the BWC [Biological Weapons Convention] include China, Iran, North Korea, Russia, Syria, and possibly Cuba” (Martin et al., 2007).
+Al Qaeda’s program today is likely to be much smaller, because so much of its material and intellectual capital was destroyed.
+Most experts think Al Qaeda’s current attempts to reconstitute the weapons are focused on chemical weapons, not biological ones.
+At a national level, a 2007 U.S. military assessment of biological threats included the following overview of bio-weapons programs: “According to an unclassified U.S. Department of State report in 2005, nations suspected of continued offensive biological warfare programs in violation of the BWC [Biological Weapons Convention] include China, Iran, North Korea, Russia, Syria, and possibly Cuba” (Martin et al., 2007).